-Virgin Atlantic Flying Club is the frequent flyer program for the U.K.’s Virgin Atlantic, but you can use Virgin points to fly all over the world on partner airlines like Delta, Air France and KLM, or even ANA.
-After announcing plans to join the SkyTeam alliance in 2023, some of Virgin’s best sweet spots may be at stake.
-But for now, it offers some incredible ways to book flights using points and miles.
+Virgin Atlantic Flying Club is the frequent flyer program for the United Kingdom-based airline Virgin Atlantic, but you can use Virgin points to fly all over the world on partner airlines like Delta, Air France and KLM, or even Japanese carrier All Nippon Airways (ANA).
+And since Virgin officially joined the SkyTeam alliance in March, you can now book flights on several other partner airlines, such as Aeromexico and Korean Air.

 While its website and booking process has a few quirks, you’ll want to become familiar with how Virgin Atlantic Flying Club works and all the amazing places you can go for as few points as possible.

 - Flying Virgin Atlantic with Virgin Points: High Fees!

 - Virgin Atlantic Partners: The Best Way to Use Virgin Points